Sunday, March 9, 2014

 Frozen is much better than it appeared in the trailer.
 In fact, the trailer showed nothing but funny and intriguing elements while completely hiding the fact that the storyline is a boohoo fest.
 It rivals Mulan, which in my opinion is one of Disney's very best non-Pixar animations.
 In spite of a magic power being involved, the plot is believable and not overplayed like a lot of "Disney Princess" movies are.
 It's heavy in metaphors that people of all ages can apply to their own lives, to the point of psychological impact.
 The Oscars for best animated feature and best song are well deserved.
 Had Let It Go not won, no doubt there would have been a riot.

 Newsflash: it is never happening.
-I am a Southern white Creole-Cajun, hetero-non-sexual, non-partisan humanitarian, culture-embracing, gay ally, anti-racist, non-denominational woman with crippling, life-threatening systemic disease who survives on government assistance.
+I am a Southern white Creole-Cajun, hetero-abstinent, politics-hating non-partisan humanitarian, culture-embracing, gay ally, anti-racist, non-denominational Christian woman with crippling, life-threatening systemic disease who survives on public welfare.
 Deal with it - every bit of it - or promptly pick up your toys and go home.
 This is not a game, so don't think for a second that I am a challenge to be conquered.
 You will lose.
 Miserably.

 As the song says, I'm not going to be held down by someone else's ideal, and I don't care what they have to say about it anymore.
 Those who truly love me respect me, my feelings, and my life decisions, just as I do for them.
 And even if I am Queen Elsa - the "different" one with the freak genetic condition that makes me appear weak - isolated by the cold around me, I will continue to stand my ground and be content in knowing that I'm free of the control of mental hijackers.